linux-blktests/linux-block/Documentation/arch/arm/ixp4xx.rst

    added.
 One issue with this board is that the mini-PCI slots only have the 3.3v line connected, so you can't use a PCI to mini-PCI adapter with an E100 card.
-So to NFS root you need to use either the CSR or a WiFi card and a ramdisk that BOOTPs and then does a pivot_root to NFS.
+So to NFS root you need to use either the CSR or a WiFi card and initramfs that BOOTPs and then switches to NFS.

 Motorola PrPMC1100 Processor Mezanine Card http://www.fountainsys.com